University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

-# Week 11 Practicals: Ancient DNA and population genomics - Part 1
+# Ancient DNA and population genomics practical: Part 1 - Yassine Souilmi

-Bastien Llamas \(bastien.llamas@adelaide.edu.au\)
-2023-05-23 and 2023-05-26

 ---
 The two practicals will be separated into:
-1. Data handling (Tuesday 2023-05-23)
+1. Data handling
-2. Population genomics applications (Friday 2023-05-26)
+2. Population genomics applications

 Icons are used to highlight sections of the practicals: